-If a PERSONAL grievance is lodged outside of the 14 day period, the applicant may request the Senior Chairperson consider the “special circumstances” which have led to the late application.
-Where the special circumstances are accepted by the Senior Chairperson a late application will proceed.
+If a PERSONAL grievance is lodged outside of the 14 day period, the applicant may request a Merit Protection Board consider the “special circumstances” which have led to the late application.
+Where the special circumstances are accepted by a Merit Protection Board a late application will proceed.

 Special circumstances can include:

 • documentation incorrectly dated by either party;